imics-lab/time-series-label-assist/README.md

 ### Pipeline of Application
 <img width="996" alt="image" src="https://user-images.githubusercontent.com/108648654/229269330-87851963-0b7e-4631-a535-61dc92a12858.png">

-### Uploading files/video
+### Uploading Files/Video
-  -For data, we use upload widgets to select a data file (our .csv in the format described above in the preprocessing step) and a label list (which is also a .csv, but of all possible labels for the dataset).
+  - For data, we use upload widgets to select a data file (our .csv in the format described above in the preprocessing step) and a label list (which is also a .csv, but of all possible labels for the dataset).
   - For video, we have two options, we can upload a video file directly to the Colab session, similar to the data upload (takes a long time if video is not short).
 Or, we can specify a Google Drive link to the video file.
 	- The Google Drive option is better, because the user only needs to upload the video file once to their Google Drive, then they can use that link to repeatedly use the application.